EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 The wallet can then send the Signature to the SSP, to be attached to the document and for the final document to be created.

-## 3.2 Phase 3: Signature Confirmation and Final Document Retrieval and Storage
+### 3.1.4 Phase 4: Signature Confirmation, Dispatching of Signature to SSP, Final Document Retrieval and Storage

 TBA